 - "Coupa Platform" means any software and hardware that enables Coupa to provide Customer with access to and use of the Hosted Applications as contemplated by this Agreement.

-- “Customer Data” means any data, information or material provided or submitted by Customer or on behalf of Customer to the Coupa Platform in the course of using the Hosted Applications.
+- "Customer Data" means any data, information or material provided or submitted by Customer, Customer Affiliates and/or their Users to the Coupa Platform while using the Hosted Applications.

-- “Documentation” means the Coupa product documentation relating to the operation and use of the Hosted Applications, including technical program or interface documentation, operating instructions, update notes, and support knowledge base, as made available and updated from time to time by Coupa in accordance with Section 7.1.
+- "Documentation" means the Coupa product documentation relating to the operation and use of the Hosted Applications, including technical program or interface documentation, operating instructions, update notes, and support knowledge base and updated from time to time by Coupa in accordance with Section 7.1.

-- “Hosted Application(s)” means applications and associated content (as identified on an Order Form) to be provided by Coupa to Customer as a subscription service and made accessible on a website designated by Coupa or by other means as described in the Order Form
+- "Hosted Application(s)" means applications and associated content (as identified on an Order Form) to be provided by Coupa to Customer as a subscription service and made accessible on a website designated by Coupa or by other means as described in the Order Form

-- “Order Form” means an order form mutually executed by Coupa and Customer or a Customer Affiliate evidencing the purchase of subscriptions to the Hosted Applications specifying, among other things, the Subscription Term, the number of Users, the applicable fees, and the billing period and any other commercial terms as agreed to between the parties.
-Each Order Form, once mutually executed, shall be governed by and become part of this Agreement, and is hereby incorporated by this reference.
+- "Order Form" means an order form mutually executed by Coupa and Customer or a Customer Affiliate evidencing the purchase of subscriptions to the Hosted Applications specifying, among other things, the Subscription Term, the number of Users, the applicable fees, and the billing period and any other commercial terms as agreed to between the parties.
+Each Order Form, once mutually executed, shall be governed by, and become part of this Agreement, and is hereby incorporated by this reference.

 - "Subscription Term" means the period(s) during which Customer is authorized to use the Hosted Applications pursuant to an Order Form.

-- “Users” means employees of Customer and its Affiliates and their representatives, consultants, contractors, subcontractors, or agents who are authorized to use the Hosted Applications and have been supplied unique user identifications and passwords by Customer.
+- "Users" means employees of Customer and its Affiliates and their representatives, consultants, contractors, subcontractors, or agents who are authorized to use the Hosted Applications by Customer or its Affiliates.

 - Provision of the Hosted Applications.
-Coupa will make available to Customer, and Customer is authorized to use, the Hosted Applications during the Subscription Term as set forth in an applicable Order Form for its and its Affiliates’ internal business purposes in accordance with the Documentation.
+Coupa will make available to Customer, and Customer and its Affiliates are authorized to use, the Hosted Applications during the Subscription Term as set forth in an applicable Order Form for their internal business purposes in accordance with the Documentation.

 - Support, Uptime & Updates.
-Coupa shall: (i) provide the level of support specified in the Order Form in accordance with Exhibit A-1; (ii) provide Updates at no additional charge as part of Customer’s subscription during the Subscription Term in accordance with Exhibit A-1; and (iii) make the Hosted Applications available in accordance with Exhibit A-2.
+Coupa shall: (i) provide the level of support specified in the Order Form in accordance with Exhibit A-1; (ii) provide Updates at no additional charge during the Subscription Term in accordance with Exhibit A–1; and (iii) make the Hosted Applications available in accordance with Exhibit A-2.

 - Security.
-Coupa shall maintain a written information security program of policies, procedures and controls (“Security Program”) governing the processing, storage, transmission and security of Customer Data.
+Coupa has implemented and shall maintain a written information security program of policies, procedures, and controls ("Security Program") governing the processing, storage, transmission, and security of Customer Data.
 The Security Program as of the Effective Date is set forth in Exhibit A-3.
 The Security Program shall include industry standard practices designed to protect Customer Data from unauthorized access, acquisition, use, disclosure, or destruction.
 Coupa may periodically review and update the Security Program to address new and evolving security technologies, changes to industry standard practices, and changing security threats, provided that any such update does not materially reduce the overall level of security provided to Customer as described herein.

 - Breach Notification.
-Unless notification is restricted by law, Coupa shall report to Customer’s support contacts designated in Coupa’s customer support portal (“Support Portal”) any unauthorized acquisition, access, use, disclosure or destruction of Customer Data (“Breach”) promptly without undue delay after Coupa determines that a Breach has occurred.
-Unless prohibited by law, Coupa shall share information about the nature of the Breach that is reasonably requested by Customer to enable Customer to notify affected individuals, government agencies and/or credit bureaus.
-Customer has sole control over the content of Customer Data that it enters into the Coupa Platform and is responsible for determining whether to notify impacted individuals and the applicable regulatory bodies or enforcement commissions and for providing such notice.
+Coupa shall report to Customer’s support contacts designated in Coupa’s customer support portal ("Support Portal") the accidental or unlawful alteration, unauthorized disclosure of, or access to Customer Data ("Breach") within 24 hours, after Coupa determines that a Breach has occurred, unless restricted by law.
+Accordingly, Coupa shall share information about the nature and consequences of the Breach that is reasonably requested by Customer to enable it to notify affected individuals, government agencies and/or credit bureaus.
+Customer has sole control over the content of Customer Data and is solely responsible for determining whether to notify impacted individuals and the applicable regulatory bodies or enforcement commissions and for providing such notice.
 Customer shall ensure that the support contacts designated in Coupa’s customer support portal be current and ready to receive any breach notification from Coupa.

 - Insurance Program.
 Coupa has in place and shall maintain during the Agreement an industry standard insurance program to help manage risk that contains terms no less stringent than the following: (a) Commercial General Liability Insurance with minimum limits of US$1,000,000 combined single limit and combined bodily injury and property damage per occurrence and US$2,000,000 dollars in the aggregate; (b) Commercial Automobile Liability Insurance providing coverage for owned, hired, and non-owned motor vehicles used in connection with this Agreement in an amount of not less than US$1,000,000 per accident combined single limit for bodily injury and property damage; (c) Umbrella Liability providing excess liability coverage in the minimum amount of US$5,000,000.00 per occurrence, to supplement the primary coverage provided in the policies listed above; (d) Professional Liability Insurance (Errors and Omissions Insurance), which policy also includes cyber-liability insurance for financial losses arising from destruction or corruption of data, including but not limited to privacy and data security breaches, virus transmission, unauthorized access, denial of service and loss of income from network security failures, with minimum limits of US$5,000,000.00; (e) Workers Compensation Insurance covering Coupa employees pursuant to applicable state laws, and at the maximum limits statutorily required for each such state; and (f) Commercial Crime Insurance including coverage for loss or damage resulting from theft committed by the Coupa’s employees, acting alone or in collusion with others, and coverage for computer crime, with a minimum per event and annual aggregate limit of US$2,000,000.
 Upon request, Coupa shall promptly furnish Customer with a certificate evidencing the coverages set forth above.